johnuzoma/EV-Data-Engineering/README.md

     - Verification: After changes are validated in the testing environment, deploy to the production factory using Azure Pipelines.
     - Consistency: Ensure that the production factory mirrors the tested configuration by applying the same ARM templates and parameters.

 ## 2.2.
-Best Practices for CI/CD in Data Engineering
+Best practices for CI/CD in data engineering
 1. **Git Integration**: Only configure the development data factory with Git.
 Deploy changes to testing and production environments using CI/CD pipelines without Git integration.
 2. **Pull Requests**: Give pull requests the names that are descriptive of what they do.
 It’s also good practice to leave comments about the pull requests for reviewers.
 3. **Pre- and Post-Deployment Scripts**: Use PowerShell scripts to manage triggers and perform cleanup tasks before and after deployments.
 Ensure you use the latest versions of PowerShell and the ADF module to avoid errors.